-In the previous 12 months there had been one safety incident.
+In the previous 12 months there had been eight safety incidents, including accidents and significant events.
 The practice had systems and processes to record, investigate and analyse any safety incidents that occurred.
 If relevant these were discussed with the rest of the dental practice team to prevent such occurrences happening again or as a learning exercise.